 My Experience With The Merkur Futur

-The truth of the matter is while I’m a huge fan of adjustable razors in general I don’t really care for the Merkur Futur.
-I think the head is too large, the adjustment range is biased too far on the “aggressive” side, and the smooth handle is slippery in my wet fingers.
+The truth of the matter is while I’m a huge fan of adjustable razors in general the Merkur Futur is not my favorite.
+I think the head is too large, the adjustment range is biased too far on the “aggressive” side, and the smooth handle is slippery in my wet fingers (a common complaint mentioned in other reviews).

 But I can see it’s appeal to those who think it looks cool.